balsamiqLeon/springboard/UIvsUX.md

 UI design is a core part of UX in the way that food is a core part of an eating experience.
 What are the parts of a user's experience with a digital product that aren't impacted by the areas described above?

-You have probably seen the Venn diagrams with a dozen circles showing the overlap between UI and UX.
+You have probably seen the [Venn diagrams](https://visual.ly/community/infographic/computers/disciplines-user-experience-design) with a dozen circles showing the overlap between UI and UX.
 They are accurate.
 But instead of looking at all of the areas that aren't UX, let's dive into a few of them deeply for a different perspective, again, using our culinary analogy.

-(venn diagram here?)

 Earlier, we talked about a few things that make a restaurant good or bad besides the food.
 In the same way a user can have a good or bad experience with your product, separate from the quality of the food.